Jannickla/twitter/README.md

 # Twitter Like App With React!

+his App is under development - Some features might not be fully done yet.
+This app is based on a tutorial, and the purpose of following it is to learn a lot about best practise for coding in react with django as backend.
+The future plan is to extend it further than the tutorial.

 This is an app that's currently under developing.

 This app will be based on the stack of: